 A: There was nothing I really hated.
 Sometimes we would be a little short of nurses on the unit and I remember a couple of nurses were not pulling their weight as much as they could.

-As a result of having to bear the additional burden, my responsibilities were a bit more taxing than they should have been as I had to shoulder the extra responsibility.
-After about 6 months of this I was starting to get a little worn down and felt I wasn’t giving my own patients they proper attention they should be receiving.
-So that was a bit annoying.
-But, as I said, I never hated the job or became resentful.
+As a result of having to bear the additional burden, my responsibilities were a bit more taxing than they should have been.
+After about 6 months of this, I was beginning to feel a bit worn out and worried that I wasn’t giving my patients the care they deserved.
+So that was a little vexing.
+But, as I already said, I never disliked or resented my work.

 Q9: What interests you about working at this particular facility?

 A: Quite honestly, it is your cardiac care unit.
 As I mentioned earlier, I have a particularly strong interest in cardiology and your hospital has one of the top three cardiac units in the country.